Green Tea Antioxidants

 They found that catechins are not as easily absorbed as vitamin C. But their abundant quantities more than compensate the difference.

-One cup of green tea contains 200 milligrams of catechins, which is the equivalent of 8 apples.
+One cup of green tea contains 200 milligrams of catechins, which equals 8 apples.

 If only grandma knew about this when she asked me to munch those apples!